What vitamins help hangovers?

 If you are going to drink there are some guidelines you can follow in order to minimize the negative effects:

-stay hydrated by drinking at least 1 glass of water alongside every alcohol drink
+- stay hydrated by drinking at least 1 glass of water alongside every alcoholic drink

 Less alcohol is always a more prudent choice as the effects of alcohol can have numerous consequences on human health.